supergoose/js-developer-test/README.md

 Task 13: Transpile JavaScript - Installing Babel to transpile ES6 JS to ES5 also required installing Browserify to ensure module is accessible to browsers.
 Issue discovered: Rephrased `export {ContentInstance}` to `export default` in order to overcome Babel 6 transpilation of import/export for ContentInstance class.

+Task 9: CSS boxes I left until last as I knew this would be one of the most time consuming activities.
+I have been able to test this on FireFox, Chrome and MS Edge.
+IE9/10/11 have been tested via the MS Edge emulator.